heyzeusxc/Project-Maker/README.md

 "datasize.txt", and creates and entry for each one along with any folders and loose files in a .csv file named after the drive.

 'datacompiler.py' scans all the .csv files made by 'datafinder 2.py' and creates and master list of all .csv files and data.

+'timekeeper 2.py' creates a log of how long you work on a project.